 - Skip on opening emails or clicking on links or opening attachments linked with them.
 Trust no-one who transfers you that email documents out of the blue!

-- Backup at regular intervals-This won’t stop you from getting infected but will ensure you can restore your files.
+- Backing up at regular intervals won’t prevent infections, but it will ensure that you can restore your files if needed.
 The rule says: for daily backups, you should have three copies, in two different formats, with one off-site.
 Online sync storage is not enough.
 Have one copy backed up offline so the Ransomware can’t also attack it.

 Again, trust no-one!
 It’s a Reminder.